wurenkai/UltraLight-VM-UNet/README.md

 - After testing, you could obtain the outputs in './results/' </br>

 **4. Additional information.**
 - PVM Layer can be very simply embedded into any model to reduce the overall parameters of the model.
 Please refer to [issue 7](https://github.com/wurenkai/UltraLight-VM-UNet/issues/7) for the methodology of calculating model parameters and GFLOPs.
+In addition to the above operations, the exact GFLOPs calculation still requires the addition of the SSM values due to the specific nature of SSM.
+Refer to [here](https://github.com/state-spaces/mamba/issues/110#issuecomment-1919470069) for details.
+In particular, due to the small number of UltraLight VM-UNet channels, the addition of all SSM values has little or no effect on the current GFLOPs result (3 valid digits).

 ## Citation
 If you find this repository helpful, please consider citing: </br>